Central Organisation for Railway Electrification

-The Central Organisation for Railway Electrification (CORE) is an organizational unit of Indian Railways responsible for railway electrification of the Indian Railways network.
-The organisation, founded in 1979, is headquartered in Prayagraj, Uttar Pradesh, India.
-Project units operate in Ambala, Bangalore, Chennai, Secunderabad, Lucknow, Ahmedabad, Jaipur, Danapur, and New Jalpaiguri.
+The Central Organisation for Railway Electrification (CORE) is the unit of Indian Railways responsible for electrification of the network.
+The organisation, founded in 1979, is headquartered in Prayagraj, Uttar Pradesh.
+Project units operate in Ahmedabad, Ambala, Bengaluru, Chennai, Danapur, Jaipur, Lucknow, New Jalpaiguri and Secunderabad.

-CORE headquarters has Electrical, Signal and Telecommunications (S&T), Civil Engineering, Stores, Personnel, Vigilance and Finance departments.
-Railway Electrification project units, which are headed by Chief Project Directors.
+CORE headquarters has Electrical, Signal and Telecommunications (S&T), Civil Engineering, Stores, Personnel, Vigilance and Finance departments headed by Chief Project Directors.

-Indian Railways has electrified 52,247 Route kilometers (RKM) that is about 83% of the total broad gauge network of Indian Railways (65,414 RKM, including Konkan Railway) by 31 March 2022.
-Indian Railway aims to electrify all of its broad gauge network by 31 March 2024.
+In line with a 2018 government decision, Indian Railways aims to electrify all of its broad gauge network.
+As of 1 April 2025, 68,701 route kilometres (rkm) were electrified, which is 98.83% of the total broad-gauge network (69,512 rkm, including Konkan Railway).

 The entire electrified mainline rail network in India uses 25 kV AC; DC is used only for metros and trams.

 History

 1500 V DC

 Railway electrification in India began with the first electric train (1500 V DC), between Bombay Victoria Terminus and Kurla on the Great Indian Peninsula Railway's (GIPR) Harbour Line, on 3 February 1925.
 Steep grades on the Western Ghats necessitated the introduction of electric traction on the GIPR to Igatpuri on the North East Line and to Pune on the South East Line.
 1500 V DC traction was introduced on the suburban section of the Bombay, Baroda and Central India Railway between Colaba and Borivili on 5 January 1928, and between Madras Beach and Tambaram of the Madras and Southern Mahratta Railway on 11 May 1931, to meet growing traffic needs.
 The last sections of 1500 V DC in India, from Chhatrapati Shivaji Terminus, Mumbai to Panvel and Thane to Vashi, were upgraded to 25 kV AC in April 2016.